OSCNWeb/oscn-careers/_posts/2021-11-18-deputy-supreme-court-clerk.md

 **Responsibilities and functions will include (but not be limited to) the following:**
 - Receiving and docketing pleadings in all civil cases filed with the Oklahoma Supreme Court and the Oklahoma Court of Civil Appeals.
 - Receiving and processing Orders and Opinions issued by the Oklahoma Supreme Court and ensuring they are properly mailed out.
-- Assisting in filing all paperwork docketed with the Clerk's office on a daily basis.
+- Assisting in filing all paperwork docketed with the Clerk&#39;s office on a daily basis.
 - Preparing and forwarding all requests for Attorney Certificates of Good Standing.
 - Assisting in directing the general public and attorneys about policies, procedures and rules of the Oklahoma Supreme Court when requested.
-- Assisting all other Deputy Supreme Court Clerk's in the performance of their duties as necessary.
+- Assisting all other Deputy Supreme Court Clerk&#39;s in the performance of their duties as necessary.

 **Knowledge and Skill Requirements:**
 - The successful candidate will possess basic computer skills using the Microsoft Windows Suite to include Word, Excel, etc. Experience with HP and Adobe is a plus.